2019 WNBA playoffs: Mystics vs. Aces

 The first quarter was a close affair, with the Aces shooting 73.3% but still trailing.
 They carried that momentum into a seven-point halftime lead.
 However, the Mystics came back in the third quarter, winning the quarter by ten points and carrying a three-point lead into the final period.
 The Mystics managed to hold off an Aces comeback and win by two points.
-The Mystics lead by as many as thirteen in the fourth quarter, and the Aces never managed to pull ahead, always trailing by at least two points.
+The Mystics led by as many as thirteen in the fourth quarter, and the Aces never managed to pull ahead, always trailing by at least two points.
 Emma Meesseman scored a career playoff high twenty seven points.
 A'ja Wilson scored twenty three points to lead the Aces.